River Plate presented its renewed shield

 The president of the club, Jorge Brito, showed the new image and told details of his change.

-“I like it a lot, but more important is to understand that many people have worked on this for a long time.
-We have been working for two years.”
+“I like it a lot, but it’s more important to understand that many people have worked on this for a long time.
+We’ve been working on it for two years.”

 “The idea was to give it more modernity, a cleaner shield and give it more relevance to the red band and set standards.”